 Creating accountability with other people for delivering smaller tasks prevents us from drifting.
 It helps us to make progress when the task is big and the major deadlines are a long way off.

-Which person or process would help you to set up accountability for something today http://getalifephd.blogspot.ie/2011/12/accountability-really-works-writing-and.html
+Researcher Tanya Boza writes on her blog about creating accountability for work and personal goals. http://getalifephd.blogspot.ie/2011/12/accountabilityreally-works-writing-and.html